 The Iran legend scored 109 goals in 149 appearances before hanging up his boots in 2006.
 Nobody believed his record could be broken either.
 And who could blame them?
 Pele, Diego Maradona, and many other greats never scored so many goals for their national teams.

 “All records must be broken and I will beat that record,” announced Ronaldo.

-Top international goalscorers in football history
+Top 10 international scorers in football history

 So who’s to say Ronaldo won’t bag this one?